haxiomic/three-toolkit/README.md

 This is an assortment of classes I use when developing three.js haxe projects.
-Feel free to use them too, however, it's not designed to be user-friendly library and code here is likely to change frequently.
+Feel free to use them too, however, it's not designed to be a user-friendly library and code here is likely to change frequently.
 To use it, link to a specific commit to avoid troubles building in the future

 I use three.js r118 via dts2hx (although newer versions will likely work too)